LibertyHomesteads/GroupLandBuyAR/LLC-Articles-AR.md

    3.4 - The buyer will pay a fee of $250 to the LLC, to cover administration expenses regarding the transfer of ownership interest, and other overhead administration costs.
    3.4 - The board of managers will determine the appropriate division of interest to be sold by each Class A member, which will be calculated according to the weighting of their original investment percentage.
    3.4 - The board of managers will determine the appropriate division of funds.
 Class A members will receive some or all of the funds if the total required contribution of their required ending interest is less than their current total amount invested.
 Otherwise, funds will be applied to development as per the budget.
    3.5 - Assuming payment is made, and the purchase agreement is signed, the board shall sign and issue a new Operating Agreement with the sole changes being the new ownership, and is hereby authorized to do so.
-The board shall issue and require the signing of any contribution document as required by this Operating Agreement and Missouri state statutes.
+The board shall issue and require the signing of any contribution document as required by this Operating Agreement and Arkansas state statutes.
    3.6 - Class A and B members will be notified; sale and other information will be recorded appropriately.
 Any government reporting requirements due to the new ownership will be complied with by the board of managers.

 6. **Involuntary Buy-out:** When a member is forced to sell all or part of their share due to a board or member vote following the relevant clauses in the Operating Agreement, the following procedure shall be followed: